thegetty/bronze-guidelines/content/vocabulary/chasing.md

 {% backmatter %}

-Note: In common art historical usage, the term “chasing,” when used for {% def "bronze" %} sculpture, refers specifically to all of the steps taken to embellish the surface of the {% def "cast" %} after fettling.
+Note: In common art historical usage, the term “chasing,” when used for {% def "bronze" %} sculpture, refers specifically to all of the steps taken to embellish the surface of the {% def "cast (n.)" "cast" %} after fettling.
 Modern {% def "founders" %} include the detailed process of removing and repairing {% def "casting defects" %}.
 In decorative arts, on the other hand, chasing of gilt bronze refers to the steps taken after filing to embellish the surface by compressing the metal (using {% def "punches" %}), as opposed to {% def "engraving" %}.

 {% endbackmatter %}